 Presented by Félix Lavoie-Pérusse – CCO & Co-founder

 Félix Lavoie-Pérusse is co-founder and Chief Commercial Officer of Saguaro Technologies.
 He previously held strategic planning and business development positions in two high-tech startups where he helped generate 6-fold growth.
-His role involved connecting with users to inform product strategy, and to develop customer and partner relationships.
-Felix is trained in biochemistry, and completed his MBA in 2017.
+His role involved connecting with users to inform product strategy and develop customer and partner relationships.
+Felix is trained in biochemistry and completed his MBA in 2017.
 With Saguaro, he hopes to help our next generations to live longer and healthier.

 Jury members of the 2022 edition